-‘He’s Not Injured, He Just Had a…’: Former England Captain Backs BCCI’s Two-Year IPL Ban Decision on Harry Brook - Cricxtasy
+‘He’s Not Injured, He Just Had A…’: Former England Captain Backs BCCI’s Two-Year IPL Ban Decision on Harry Brook - Cricxtasy

-Harry Brook will not be eligible to play in the IPL for the next couple of seasons after pulling out ahead of the upcoming season.
+He will not be eligible to play in the IPL for the next couple of seasons.

-Former England captain Michael Vaughan has backed BCCI’s decision to enforce a two-year ban on England’s Harry Brook for pulling out of the 2025 Indian Premier League (IPL) after being acquired by Delhi Capitals.
-For a second year running, the Delhi Capitals acquired Brook but for the second straight year, the youngster has pulled out of the tournament.
+Former England captain Michael Vaughan has backed BCCI’s decision to enforce a two-year ban on England’s Harry Brook for pulling out of the 2025 Indian Premier League (IPL) after being acquired by Delhi Capitals (DC).
+For the second year in a row, Delhi Capitals signed Brook, but he has pulled out of the tournament both times.

+Earlier, many other cricketers sided with IPL on the harsh decision.
+English teammates Adil Rashid and Moeen Ali also believe that though they understand Brook’s reasons, the decision-makers are correct on their part.

-Brook had pulled out of IPL 2024 following the passing away of his grandmother and ahead of IPL 2025, he withdrew to focus on international cricket.
-Among the new rules for IPL 2025, one of them was a two-year ban on players who withdraw before a season after he has been acquired by a franchise.
+Brook had pulled out of IPL 2024 following the passing away of his grandmother.
+Ahead of IPL 2025, he withdrew to focus on international cricket.
+Among the new rules, one of them is a two-year ban on players who withdraw before a season after they have been acquired by a franchise.

 “I think they are right.
 You put yourself forward.
 The rules were the rules.
 They announced them at the end of last year’s IPL.
 Put yourself into the auction, you say yes, and then you pull yourself out for nothing.
 He’s not injured, he just had a feeling that he just didn’t want to get over there to play in the IPL.
 He’s going to stay in the UK,” Vaughan said on the Club Prairie Fire Podcast.